 - Pinch of salt

 Mix powdered sugar and milk (a little at a time) until you’ve reached the consistency of thick corn syrup.
-If needed adjust the sugar and the milk until the desired consistency is reached.
+If needed adjust the sugar and the milk until the desired consistency is achieved.

-Notes: Watch the cookies, to ensure you don’t over bake them.
-I started with 8 minutes and added to the baking time as needed.
+Notes: Watch the cookies while baking to ensure you don’t overbake them.
+I start at 8 minutes and add to the baking time as needed.
 Make sure the cookie frosting isn’t too thin.
 If it is, just add a bit more sugar to thicken it.
-We made extra green coconut for later use as a pretty base for serving the cookies.
-It stores well in Ziploc bag or sealed container in the refrigerator.
+We made extra green coconut for later use as a decorative base for serving the cookies.
+The green coconut stores well in Ziploc bag or sealed container in the refrigerator.

-So get out that mixer and has some fun with these Birds Nest and Flower Easter Cookies.
+Now, why not get that mixer out and has some fun with these Birds Nest and Flower Easter Cookies.
 The best part is you can be as creative as you desire and then eat the results.
 The point is to have fun with this.
-What can be better than that?
+What’s not to like about that?
 Enjoy.